fola2022/dareyio-pbl/Project-14.md

 #### - Using the generated Github access token to get access to the repository
 #### - Selecting Ansible-Config-mgt repository to create a new pipeline

-### STEP 2: Jenkins, Ansible, PHP and Composer installation on the Instance
+### STEP 2: Jenkins, PHP and Composer installation on the Instance
 #### Step 2.1: Commands to install Jenkins and it dependencies
 ```
 sudo wget -O /etc/yum.repos.d/jenkins.repo \